Azure/azureml-examples/sdk/python/jobs/pipelines/2a_train_mnist_with_tensorflow/README.md

 - python
 products:
 - azure-machine-learning
-description: This sample shows how to run build pipeline with command function.
+description: This sample shows how to run build pipeline with distributed Tensorflow training.
 ---

 # Running a Pipeline job for training with Tensorflow